 2. Probing.
 This technique is considered a barrier to therapeutic communication because it makes the patient feel less secured and uncomfortable.
-Probing normally happens when the nurse asks questions that the patient finds to be too invasive or personal for them to give an answer and may not be relevant to the problem being discussed.
-For example, when the patient told the nurse about a recent breakup and instead of focusing on the feelings and perceptions of the patient, she asks the details about the place where the breakup happened.
+Probing normally happens when the nurse asks questions that the patient finds to be too invasive or personal to give an answer and may not be relevant to the problem being discussed.
+For example, when the patient told the nurse about a recent breakup, and instead of focusing on the feelings and perceptions of the patient, she asks the details about the place where the breakup happened.

 3. Changing the subject.
-Showing a lack of regard for what the patient is saying or wanting to share, changing the subject is not acceptable and usually happens when the nurse puts into priority her/his own thoughts and feelings rather than the patients.
+Showing a lack of regard for what the patient is saying or wanting to share, changing the subject is unacceptable and usually happens when the nurse prioritizes their own thoughts and feelings rather than the patients.

 4. Being Defensive.
 A barrier that is often committed by the nurse, being defensive, happens when the nurse feels the need to defend her behavior in front of the patient.
 This displays her focus on herself rather than her patient.